freedomofpress/securedrop-builder/README.md

 ## Updating our bootstrapped build tools

-We use [build](https://pypa-build.readthedocs.io/en/latest/) toolchain to build our reproducible wheels.
+We use the [build](https://pypa-build.readthedocs.io/en/latest/) toolchain to build our reproducible wheels.
-If we have to update the tool, use the following steps
+If we have to update the tools, use the following steps

 ```shell
 # Ensure you are running in a cleanly boostrapped virtual environment